StroepWafel/LYTE/README.md

 The path to your local ffmpeg install (including the .exe name)

 ### TOAST_NOTIFICATIONS
->[!CAUTION]
->The following setting is case sensitive, please make sure to use a capital "T" when writing "True"\

 Setting this to ```True``` (default) will enable toast notifications that pop up with the song name and requester, setting it to any other value will disable these notifications

 ### PREFIX